taras-sych/GUV-AP/README.md

-# GUV-AP 1.0
+# GUV-AP interface 1.0

-Image processing software for quantification of fluorescence images of Giant Unilamellar Vesicles
+Image processing software for quantification of cross-linked Giant Unilamellar Vesicles

 This is the version 1.0

-Please, cite:
+1. GUV detection by GUV lumen (only homogeneous GUVs)
-Sych, T. et al. GUV-AP: multifunctional FIJI-based tool for quantitative image analysis of Giant Unilamellar Vesicles.
-Bioinformatics 35, 2340–2342 (2019).
+2. Calculation of intyensity in interfaces and non-interfaces.